Vincent-Lin-UF/davaplopers/CONTRIBUTING.md

 # Git Guide

-This is just a small guide on Git and how we will ideally use it for our semester project
+This is just a small guide on Git made by [Vincent Lin](https://github.com/Vincent-Lin-UF)

 ---